Ethylene vinyl acetate (EVA):

 Non-toxic

-EVA is non-toxic, meaning it is safe to use in childcare, the medical industry, and for food-based applications.
+Ethylene Vinyl Acetate (EVA) is non-toxic, which means it is safe for use in childcare, the medical industry, and food-related applications.

 Lightweight

-Being extremely lightweight makes ethylene-vinyl acetate very versatile.
-It is a popular choice for protective clothing and footwear items.
+Being extremely lightweight, Ethylene Vinyl Acetate (EVA) is highly versatile.
+It is a popular choice for protective clothing and footwear products.

 Low melting temperature

-EVA melts at a low temperature offering versatility in the creation of textile products, allowing for easy bonding in manufacturing processes.
+Ethylene Vinyl Acetate (EVA) melts at a low temperature, offering versatility in textile product manufacturing and allowing for easy bonding during production processes.

 Noise and heat

-Ethylene-vinyl acetate has noise-reducing properties as well as low thermal conductivity.
-It can therefore be used to absorb sound or for thermal insulation.
+Ethylene Vinyl Acetate (EVA) has noise-reducing properties and low thermal conductivity.
+Therefore, it can be used for sound absorption or thermal insulation.

 Recyclability